Since 1947 dedicated service to teachers, students and the community in Peace River North.

 Darrel Pasichnyk – Zone 5 Fort St. John/Alaska Highway

-1. 5) Describe times when you have been in a position to advocate or speak out publically for something that you believe in.
+5) Describe times when you have been in a position to advocate or speak out publically

 As a parent, I am always in a position to speak out.
 Typically I keep to myself and like to work behind the scenes to create change.
 I don’t believe you have to put on a show through public media to make your beliefs known.
 Everyone is entitled to an opinion, everyone has one, it’s what you do with them that count whether out loud or quietly in the background.